jewettaij/visfd/doc/doc_filter_mrc.md

   -out tomogram_ribosomes.rec \
   -spheres tomogram_ribosomes.txt
 ```

+Note: The "-mask cytoplasmic_volume.rec" argument in the second step
+      is optional.
+      In this example, the "cytoplasmic_volume.rec" file is an image file.
+      (This designates that voxels in that image which have brightness 0
+       should *not* be considered.
+A user might use this argument to
+       specify which voxels lie outside the cell's cytoplasm.)
+      If you leave out the "-mask" argument, all voxels will be considered.

 Note: All of these parameters make reasonable defaults for ribosome detection
       except the "*-minima-thresold*" parameter ("-70" in the example).